ponix4k/new-setup/README.md

 # New Setup
 Running the install.sh will run through and install basic stuff needed to get up and running

-# vim-setup
+# vim-setup/nvim-setup
-a Small set of configs to make the default vim usable
+A small set of configs to make the default vim usable

 ## NERDTree Commands